gh-andre/KeePassFont/README.md

       git checkout -b vx-y-z

+* Remove the `.github` directory with the empty GitHub workflow from the main branch.
+This will prevent conflicts when the full GitHub workflow is cherry-picked from the previous release branch.
-* Upgrade solution to Visual Studio 2019 and commit changes.
+* Upgrade solution to Visual Studio 2022 and commit changes.
+* Retarget all projects to use the .Net Framework v4.8.
+The original .Net v4.0 is no longer installed on GitHub runners.
+Note, however, that very little testing was done with running a mix of original KeePass DLLs built with .Net v4 with the UI component built with .Net v4.8.
 * Cherry-pick non-conflicting changes from the previous version branch, which typically includes added files, such as the new XSL template.
   For example, if `12345678` represents a commit with the last